Emmanuel Tony Agbaji

-Emmanuel Tony Agbaji (born 21 November 1992) is a Nigerian professional footballer who plays as a centre-back for V.League 1 club Nam Định.
+Emmanuel Tony Agbaji (born 21 November 1992) is a Nigerian professional footballer who plays as a centre-back for Bangladesh Premier League club Bashundhara Kings.

 Club career

 Lobi Stars

 Emmanuel was born in Nigeria.
 Since his childhood In 2009, he joined Lobi Stars Academy in Makurdi, Nigeria, then signed his first professional contract with Lobi Stars senior team in 2011.
-Emmanuel is the longest-serving player for Lobi Stars and was the team's captain on several occasions.
+Emmanuel was the longest-serving player for Lobi Stars and was the team's captain on several occasions.
 He has also won in the Nigerian Premier League in 2018 and played CAF Champions League for Lobi Stars.

 Nam Định

 In January 2019, he moved to Vietnam and signed with CLB Nam Định.
 In the 2019 season of V-League, Emmanuel played 24 matches in the league and was an instrumental part of the Nam Định squad.
 In January 2020, Emmanuel extended his contract with Nam Định for an additional season.
+He was released at the end of the 2020 campaign.